 If an MSc student fails one of the components of the Transfer Exam, the MSc student will be asked to complete an MSc degree.

 A second examination is not permitted.

-The transfer exam will evaluate whether a candidate has the knowledge and skills required to successfully complete a doctoral program, such as:
+The transfer exam will evaluate whether a candidate has the knowledge and research skills required to successfully complete a doctoral program, such as:

 - General and project-specific scientific knowledge